-The 73rd Primetime Emmy Awards will take place on Sunday, September 19, at 8 p.m ET/7 p.m.
+The 74th Primetime Emmy Awards will take place tonight Monday, September 12, at 8 p.m ET/7 p.m.
 CT.
 Are you caught up on the big hits of this past television season?
+This year the awards that recognize achievements in primetime television will be hosted by Saturday Night Live star Kenan Thompson.
 Every season the show rotates among the four major networks.
-This year it lands on CBS, and there are several options to stream the event.
-Here is our guide to watching the 2021 Primetime Emmy Awards and a review of some of the top series vying for honors this year.
+This year it lands on NBC, and there are several options to stream the event.
+Here is our guide to watching the 2022 Primetime Emmy Awards and a review of some of the top series vying for honors this year.

-- When Do the Primetime Emmy Awards air: Sunday, September 19 at 8 p.m.
+- When Do the Primetime Emmy Awards air: The 2022 Primetime Emmy Awards will take place on Monday, September 12 at 8 p.m.

 How To Watch the Emmy Awards for Free

-Before we look at the pay services that carry CBS in their channel lineup, let’s look at three free options to watch the 73rd Primetime Emmys without cable.
+Before we look at the pay services that carry NBC in their channel lineup, let’s look at three free options to watch the 74th Primetime Emmys without cable.

 Free Trials to Pay Services